Wolfgang Amadeus Mozart: Style

-As Mozart matured, he progressively incorporated more features adapted from the Baroque.
+As Mozart matured, he progressively incorporated more features adapted from the Baroque, particularly George Friedrich Handel and Johann Sebastian Bach.
 For example, the Symphony No. 29 in A major K. 201 has a contrapuntal main theme in its first movement, and experimentation with irregular phrase lengths.
 Some of his quartets from 1773 have fugal finales, probably influenced by Haydn, who had included three such finales in his recently published Opus 20 set.
 The influence of the Sturm und Drang ("Storm and Stress") period in music, with its brief foreshadowing of the Romantic era, is evident in the music of both composers at that time.
 Mozart's Symphony No. 25 in G minor K. 183 is another excellent example.
+Schonberg writes that "Mozartean polyphony is not Bachian polyphony, but Mozart was inspired by Bach to introduce all kinds of contrapuntal devices, all used with perfect security and confidence.
+The culmination is the last movement of the Jupiter Symphony, where contrasting themes are lined up, harnessed, and sent galloping down the final stretch of one of the most glorious, tingling and overwhelming passages in music."

 Mozart would sometimes switch his focus between operas and instrumental music.
-He produced operas in each of the prevailing styles: opera buffa, such as Le nozze di Figaro, Don Giovanni, and Così fan tutte; opera seria, such as Idomeneo; and Singspiel, of which Die Zauberflöte is the most famous example by any composer.
-In his later operas, he employed subtle changes in instrumentation, orchestral texture, and tone colour, for emotional depth and to mark dramatic shifts.
-Here, his advances in opera and instrumental composing interacted: his increasingly sophisticated use of the orchestra in the symphonies and concertos influenced his operatic orchestration, and his developing subtlety in using the orchestra to psychological effect in his operas was in turn reflected in his later non-operatic compositions.
+He produced operas in each of the prevailing styles: opera buffa, (Le nozze di Figaro, Don Giovanni and Così fan tutte); opera seria, such as (Idomeneo); and Singspiel, of which Die Zauberflöte is the most famous example by any composer.